jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 ### 3 Provisions concerning preferential payments to employees
 (1) The total sum to which priority is to be given under any, or all, of paragraphs (a) to (e) of clause 1(2) must not, in the case of any one employee, exceed $25,480 or any greater amount that is prescribed under subclause (2) at the commencement of the liquidation.
 (2) The sum stated in subclause (1) must be adjusted as follows:
-  (a) subject to paragraph (d), an adjustment must be made, by the Governor-General by Order in Council, after the 3-year period starting on 1 July 2006 and ending on 30 June 2009 and after every 3-year period following that (an adjustment period):
+  (a) subject to paragraph (d), an adjustment must be made, by the Governor-General by Order in Council, after the 3-year period starting on 1 July 2006 and ending on 30 June 2009 and after every 3-year period following that (an adjustment period) (see subclause (5)):
   (b) subject to paragraph (d), the Order in Council must be made within 4 months of the end of an adjustment period:
   (c) each adjustment must reflect any overall percentage increase, over the relevant adjustment period, in average weekly earnings (total, private sector), calculated by reference to the last Quarterly Employment Survey published by Statistics New Zealand (or, if that survey ceases to be published, a survey certified by the Government Statistician as an equivalent to that survey) within the relevant adjustment period:
   (d) if, in an adjustment period, there is no change, or an overall decrease, in the percentage movement in average weekly earnings (total, private sector), as so calculated, no adjustment may be made for that adjustment period: